elemel/fungeoneer/docs/chapters/08/you-are-here.md

 {{ problem.map }}
 ```

 This dungeon introduces getters and setters for register P (marked `p` or `P`  on the map).
-When you trigger a P-getter tile, push register P onto the stack.
-For a P-setter tile, pop register P from the stack.
-This teleports you to the corresponding location.
+When you trigger a P-getter tile, read the number from register P, then push that number onto the stack.
+For a P-setter tile, pop a number from the stack, then write that number to register P. This teleports you to the corresponding location.

 A minor change in position can translate to a major change in coordinates.
 While this is permitted for staircase and teleportation effects, including P-setter tiles, it is forbidden for regular moves.
 Moving across the edge of a dungeon level raises an error for invalid coordinates.
 This rule applies both to the forward move at the start of a tick and to moves caused by triggered effects.